MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-virtual-commute.md

    ![Screenshot that shows option to start virtual commute.](Images/virtual-commute-start.png)

-2. **Review and close out current tasks** &ndash; Virtual commute shows you your open tasks on the Microsoft To-Do list whose due date is today or that have a reminder set for today.
+2. **Review and close out current tasks** &ndash; Virtual commute shows you your open tasks on the Microsoft To Do list whose due date is today or that have a reminder set for today.
 (If you currently have no tasks, this step is not shown and you go directly to **Add new tasks**.)

    In this step, you can mark each task as complete (select "**It's done**") or set a reminder for another day: